 Paul Farmer Global Surgery Research Fellowship

 The Paul Farmer Global Surgery Fellowship aims to train leaders to promote universal access to global surgical, obstetric, and anesthesia care through research, policy development, advocacy, and capacity building.
 Fellows will develop academic, research, and administrative skills in global surgery, public health, and surgical systems development.
 Throughout the course of the Fellowship, there will be a focus on developing a skill set necessary to promote the role of surgery, anesthesia, and obstetrics and gynecology in health systems strengthening and universal health coverage.
-The Paul Farmer Global Surgery Fellowship consists of two separate tracks - research fellow and research associate.
+The Paul Farmer Global Surgery Fellowship consists of two separate tracks - research fellow and Research Collaborator.
 Learn more about each track below.

 CURRENT APPLICATION CYCLE